 A page means approximately 330 words.
-Assignment descriptions are posted on SharePoint.
 The final paper may be a revision of one of the short papers.
 For each paper, I will break down your overall grade into four categories: Concept, Structure, Language, and Documentation.
 On your final paper, if your receive an FX in any one of these four categories, you will fail the course.
 Any paper not properly documented will receive an FX overall.
 It breaks down like this: